ahmetsenturk/masters-thesis/content/system_design.typ

 Now we will focus on the _Text Assessment Module_ subsystem, which resides in the _Athena_ subsystem and generates the feedback for text exercises.
 We developed our approach with text exercises because they were the easiest to test and evaluate with the students.
 We implemented the personalization pipeline into the _Text Assessment Module_ so that the other exercise types can easily adopt it.

-#figure(caption: "Text Assessment Module Subsystem Decomposition. ", )[
+As @athena-sd displays, _Text Assessment Module_ contains the following components: _Personalized Feedback Generation_, _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_.
+#figure(caption: "UML Component Diagram for the Subsystem Decomposition of the Text Assessment Module.", )[
   #image("../figures/subsystem-decomposition/athena.svg", width: 100% ,format: "svg")
 ] <athena-sd>

-As @athena-sd displays, _Text Assessment Module_ contains the following components: _Personalized Feedback Generation_, _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_.
+\

 _Personalized Feedback Generation_ acts as an orchestrator and is responsible for generating personalized feedback using the input data provided by the _Assessment Module Manager_ and communicating with _Prompt Management_, _Competency Extraction_, and _Student Status Analysis_ components.